by Cathy Jones

 ‘Brunyarra’ is located within the grounds of Santa Maria Del Monte, the junior campus of Santa Sabina Catholic College Strathfield.
 The former house is situated near the corner of The Boulevarde and Carrington Avenue Strathfield.

-‘Brunyarra’, a Victorian Italianate styled building, was built in 1886 for John Spencer Brunton, of a prominent Brunton flour milling family of NSW and Victoria.
-The name of the house is obviously derived from owner’s surname ‘Brunton’ and the Aboriginal word ‘Yarra’ meaning ‘ever flowing’.
+‘Brunyarra’ is a Victorian Italianate styled building.
+The house was built in 1886 for John Spencer Brunton, a member of the prominent Brunton flour milling family of NSW and Victoria.
+The name of the house is likely derived from owner’s surname ‘Brunton’ and the Aboriginal word ‘Yarra’ meaning ‘ever flowing’.

-Brunyarra is a significant heritage property and representative of the grand homes of Strathfield built in late 19th century by prominent business and professional men along The Boulevarde.
-Other homes such as ‘Llandilo’; the home of Sir Phillip Sydney Jones and ‘Glen Luna’ home of prominent solicitor George Sly are examples of other grand homes built during the Victorian period.
+Brunyarra is representative of the grand homes of Strathfield built in late 19th century by prominent business and professional men.
+Other Victorian period homes on The Boulevarde included ‘Llandilo’; the home of Sir Phillip Sydney Jones and ‘Glen Luna’ home of prominent solicitor George Sly.
 ‘Brunyarra’ is a heritage listed item on Strathfield Council’s Local Environmental Plan.

-Brunyarra is built in the styling of the Victorian Italianate mode and exhibits a very solid and sedate façade.
+Brunyarra is built in a Victorian Italianate style.
+According to its heritage statement of significance: ‘Brunyarra’ exhibits a very solid and sedate façade.
 Characteristics contributing to this include attractive verandahs and balconies achieved by an agreeable blending of moulded balustrades, sturdy columns with large bases, ornate capitals and string brackets, round-headed windows in recessed arch surrounds; an obtrusive low pitched roof; and a six-panel entrance door flanked by sidelights and topped by a fanlight, each with art nouveau motifs.
 An annexe was later built on the northern side, as was the enclosure of the side balcony and some additions at the rear.

 John Spencer Brunton (1861-1937) was a prominent flour miller and racehorse owner.
 Bruton was the son of Thomas Brunton MLC (1831-1908), who founded Australian Flour Mills in Victoria in 1868.
 Brunton was educated at Scotch College Melbourne and upon leaving, he entered the flourmilling business which was founded in 1868 by his father.
 In 1881, a branch of the business was established in the Sydney suburb of Granville.
 The company’s business rapidly grew and the brands of its products became as well known in London and in the East as they were in Sydney and Melbourne.
 Brunton became a senior partner of the company.
 He was a member of the Sydney Chamber of Commerce for a long period and held the position of president in 1898-1899.
 He also served on Sydney City Council as an Alderman for Lang Ward from 1914 to 1917.